jonasborn/lenny/README.md

 # Todo
 - Add a function to set the supported stream as primary and optionally remove all other unsupported strems
 - Add a function to copy the stream, if the stream is in a supported format

-# Known bugs
-For no reason, there are files with a metadata issue, so there is no valid data from ffmpeg.
-There is a new message showing the current frame and the speed - without any time or process info